wschreyer/PENTrack/README.md

 ### interp2d and GSL

 [interp2d](http://github.com/diazona/interp2d.git) provides a bicubic interpolation routine based on the [GNU Scientific Library](https://www.gnu.org/software/gsl/).
 The interp2d code is included in the repository.
+It can be downloaded by executing `git submodule init` and `git submodule update`.
 The libgsl-dev package should be available for all major Linux distributions.

 ### libtricubic